SENS-3459/safe-button/README.md

 # safe-button
+Just a simple program that:
 - Deletes temp files
-- Deletes opera's cache, hisory and cookies
+- Deletes browser cache, hisory and cookies
 - Deletes disc cache and log out of it
+Edit paths for ur browser in main.py if u not using chrome